y-mag-chi/fp21axpy/README.md

 ```

 ### Run
-You can run the program by simply  `./saxpy.exe`.
+You can run the program by simply  `./axpy.exe`.
 If all goes well, you can get standard output as below:
 ```
 N = 20000000
-OpenACC FP32 SAXPY
+OpenACC FP32 AXPY
   results:  [  OK  ]
   time(ms)= 0.889600
   BW(GB/s)= 809.352518
-OpenACC FP21 SAXPY
+OpenACC FP21 AXPY
   results:  [  OK  ]
   time(ms)= 0.586000
   BW(GB/s)= 819.112628